dahlbyk/posh-git/README.md

 The first step is to import the module into your PowerShell session which will enable git tab completion.
 You can do this with the command `Import-Module posh-git`.

-### Step 2: Import posh-git from Your PowerShell Profile
+### Step 2: Import posh-git from your PowerShell profile

 You do not want to have to manually execute the `Import-Module` command every time you open a new PowerShell prompt.
 Let's have PowerShell import this module for you in each new PowerShell session.